sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 2. Position Size Matters
 	* Be prepared to invest big-just don't go all in on day one.
 3. Be greedy when winning
-	* Give your investment the possiblity of growing into '10 baggers'
+	* Give your investment the possibility of growing into '10 baggers'
 4. Materially adapt when you are losing
 	* Either add meaningfully to an existing investment or sell out.
 5. Only invest in liquid stocks